Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Prescribing behavior of restarted

 \section{Prescribing behavior of restarted \gmres}

 In \cite{DuintjerTebbensMeurant:2019:1}, the authors extend this framework to generate pairs $(A,\bb)$ that generate a prescribed admissible restarted \gmres behavior.
-As this is framed in terms of a matrix decomposition, they also assume that the restarted iteration terminates within $n$ iterations.
+By restarted \gmres, we mean after running $m$ iterations of \gmres, the process is truncated, all Arnoldi vectors are discarded, and the residual $\br_m$ is used as the initial residual for a new cycle of \gmres.
+This work has been extended in \cite{MeurantDuintjerTebbens:2020:1} and now also treats the case of non-diagonalizable matrices.
+We also note that general theory and construction of Hessenberg matrices has been treated in the recent book \cite{Meurant:2025:1}.
+As this is framed in terms of a matrix decomposition, the authors of \cite{DuintjerTebbensMeurant:2019:1} also assume that the restarted iteration terminates within $n$ iterations.
 In this setting, the authors determine some restrictions on admissible convergence sequences for restarted \gmres.
 As we are extending the results from \cite{DuintjerTebbensMeurant:2019:1} to the case of restarted \blgmres, we give a summary of relevant results.
 However, we also provide some new proofs of these results to facilitate extension to the restarted \blgmres case.
 We offer them also for general mathematical interest.

-We denote quantities corresponding to the $k$th restart cycle by superscript $^{(k)}$.
-We define the set $\cP_j$ as the set of all polynomials $p$ of degree at most $j$ satisfying $p(0) = 1$.
+We denote quantities corresponding to the $k$th restart cycle by superscript $\cdot^{(k)}$.
 To simplify notation, we assume, without loss of generality, that all the cycles have the same length $m$ and that $n/m = \ell\in\N$.
-All the results can be generalized to \blgmres with variable cycle length in a straightforward way.
+All the results can be generalized to restarted \gmres with variable cycle length in a straightforward way.